Alex Proyas' DARK CITY

 My review of the 2008 Director’s Cut on DVD

-The movie is a tad more complete.
+The Director's Cut is a tad more complete than the original.
 The character of the police inspector has been fleshed out a bit, a few additional scenes have been inserted, we hear Jennifer Connely’s own nightclub singing, and Dr. Schreber’s narration at the beginning is gone.
 Plus, some of the special effects have been cleaned up.

 Is it significantly better?
 Not really; I thought it was excellent to begin with.
 My enjoyment of it has not dimmed with time.
 Still, the three separate commentary tracks are great additions.